AshleyF/brief/sandbox/Language/readme.md

 	| Secondary (_, s) -> Seq.fold step state s
 ```

 In fact, full evaluation is then just a fold: `let eval = Seq.fold step`.
-I like this, but I dislike that `Primitives` can no longer manipulate the program (e.g. to impliment `Dip`) and I don't like that the recursion happens in F#/.NET land rather than in more directly exposed machinery.
+Nice, but unfortunate that `Primitives` can no longer manipulate the program (e.g. to impliment `Dip`) and we don't like that the recursion happens in F#/.NET land rather than in more directly exposed machinery.

 DEBATE 2: Should the current `Continuation` be part of the machine state?
-I think yes.
+Probably yes.

-I love the below visualization of the mechanics. `Continuation` on the left, `Stack` on the right (or visa versa if you prefer postfix). `Secondary` words are "expanded" and appended to the `Continuation`.
+The below visualization of the mechanics are quite nice. `Continuation` on the left, `Stack` on the right (or visa versa if you prefer postfix). `Secondary` words are "expanded" and appended to the `Continuation`.
 I've done this before for a debugger by inserting "break" and "step out" words between the expansion and the rest of the program.
 Very tangible, exposed, simple mechanics.

 	area 7.200000 |                    // initial program
 	         area | 7.200000           // 7.2 pushed